 Dr Zenobia Homan

-Research Fellow and Project Coordinator
+Senior Research Fellow

 Research interests

-• Conflict
+- Conflict

-• International development
+- International development

-• International relations
+- International relations

 Biography

-Dr Homan holds a BA Joint Honours degree from Durham University, MPhil from the University of Cambridge, PhD from SOAS London.
+Dr Homan holds a BA Joint Honours degree from Durham University, MPhil from the University of Cambridge, and a PhD from SOAS London.
 She has also been a visiting researcher at the University of Würzburg.
-Her doctoral thesis addressed Near and Middle Eastern history, focusing on methods of communication, diplomacy and social networks in Eastern Turkey, Northern Iraq and Northern Syria – or Kurdistan.
-Prior to joining CSSS, Dr Homan worked at various think tanks and research institutes, providing analyses on topics such as cultural change, international security, governance, media, and access to information.
+Her doctoral thesis addressed Near and Middle Eastern history, focusing on methods of communication, diplomacy and social networks in Eastern Türkiye, Northern Iraq and Northern Syria – or Kurdistan.
+Prior to joining King's, Dr Homan worked at various think tanks and research institutes, providing analyses on topics such as cultural change, international security, governance, media, and access to information.
 She has lived in Istanbul and Erbil and still conducts research in and on these regions.

 Research

-• Conflict transformation and diplomacy
+- Conflict transformation and diplomacy

-• International security and intelligence
+- International relations and intelligence

-• Access to information and censorship
+- Access to information and education

 Research